If a thriving business is your goal, you should follow a methodical approach and pick a niche with attributes conducive to online success.

 Finding a great product is only part of the equation.
 Even a niche fitting all the above criteria would be a poor choice in the face of inadequate demand or crushing competition.
 Understanding a product’s demand, competition, and suppliers will be important to making an informed decision.

-What should I do if I can’t find a specific niche?
+What should you do if you can’t find a niche?

 Having a niche business makes it easier to find potential customers and convince them to buy from you, but you need to be sure there are enough buyers in that niche to make it viable.